-Survey activities began on June 2, 2012, and ended on August 30, 2012.
+Survey activities began on June 5, 2013, and ended on August 19, 2013.
 Clam populations were surveyed in Lummi Bay Portage Bay, and a portion of Drayton Harbor/Semiahmoo.

 Survey results are presented in Table 2.
 Clam density maps for Lummi Bay, Portage Spit, the Brant area, and Drayton Harbor are presented in Figure 15, Figure 16, Figure 17, and Figure 18 respectively.
-However, the survey data from the Drayton Harbor survey are not provided because too many issues arose with the data for it to be acceptable for use in managing the resource.

 Table 2.
-Summary of 2012 Survey Results.
+Summary of 2013 Survey Results.